pamnyb0/pamnyb0/README.md

 - **🤝 Version Control & Git Workflow**
   Merged and rebased branches, resolved merge conflicts, and helped enforce consistent Git practices including descriptive commit messages and pull request reviews.

-> 📌 _“This project gave me hands-on experience in handling architectural complexity, integrating REST-style Web API endpoints, and coordinating with a team under realistic development pressure.
-It also sharpened my practical skills in session handling, user roles, and MVC-based design.”_
+> 📌 _"This project gave me hands-on experience in handling architectural complexity, integrating REST-style Web API endpoints, and coordinating with a team under realistic development pressure.
+It also sharpened my practical skills in session handling, user roles, and MVC-based design."_

 ✨ Looking to Collaborate On: